ryanginn/dx-retro-font/README.md

 Navigate to the plugins menu in the admin panel, and enable the plugin.

 You can modify retro-font.js to specify if you only want the font of the frequency to change.
 This is optional.

+# New fonts

+There are now 3 different font options pre-installed:

+ - font.ttf - The default 7 segment display
+ - font-bkram.ttf - The font used on Bkram's Haaglanden webserver
+ - font-minisystem.otf - Font suggested by LaceK_85